infracost/docs/docs/integrations/github_app.md

 ### GitHub Enterprise Server

 Email us at [hello@infracost.io](mailto:hello@infracost.io) to enable GitHub Enterprise Server in your Infracost Cloud account.
 This requires a meeting with your server admin so we can install the Infracost GitHub App in your GitHub organization.

+## How the GitHub App works

+The GitHub App needs read access to code repos so it can run the CLI against them, and write access to pull requests so it can post the cost estimate comment.
+You can select the repos you would like to give access to the App.

+Each time a pull request is opened or a new commit is pushed to open pull requests, the Infracost GitHub App shows the cost difference between the most recent commit of the pull request branch, and the merge base of the base branch.
+The merge base is the latest common commit of the pull request base and target branch.
+This mirrors GitHub's pull request diff logic and shows only the cost of 'what a pull request introduces'.